-As noted above, these Accounts have been prepared in accordance with FRS 101.
-In preparing these Accounts, the Company has applied all relevant IASs, IFRSs and International Financial Reporting Interpretations Committee Interpretations ("IFRICs") (collectively referred to as "IFRS") that have been adopted by the EU/UK as of the date of approval of these Accounts and that are mandatory for the financial year ended 31 December 2020.
+As noted above, these Accounts have been prepared in accordance with UK-adopted IAS.
+In preparing these Accounts, the Company has applied all relevant IASs, International Financial Reporting Standards ("IFRSs") and International Financial Reporting Interpretations Committee interpretations ("IFRICs") (collectively referred to as IAS) that have been adopted by the UK as of the date of approval of these Accounts and that are mandatory for the financial year ended 31 December 2021.

-For the year ended 31 December 2020, the Company has applied the following amendments for the first time:
+For the year ended 31 December 2021, the Company has applied the following amendments for the first time: